Email Archiving: A Complete How-To Guide for IT, Compliance, and SMBs

 Email Archiving Across Different Industries

 The role of email archiving shifts depending on the industry.
 In healthcare, for instance, archiving supports HIPAA compliance by securing patient communications while ensuring medical staff can access records instantly.
 In financial services, strict regulations like SEC and FINRA make archiving critical for audit readiness and fraud investigations.
-Law firms rely heavily on archiving to manage client communications, build defensible cases, and avoid accusations of spoliation.
+Law firms rely heavily on archiving and IT support to manage client communications, build defensible cases, and avoid accusations of spoliation.
 Even in education, archiving ensures compliance with FERPA and helps schools manage communications between administrators, parents, and students.

 Future-Proofing Industry Operations with Archiving